Tati Zaqui

-Tatiane Zaqui Ferreira da Silva (born February 18, 1994), simply known as Tati Zaqui, is a Brazilian singer-songwriter and dancer, influenced by the carioca, ostentação and ousadia subgenres of Brazilian funk.
-Known for her bright blue hair and outspoken stances, she reached fame in 2014 with the hit "Parará Tibum".
+Tatiane Zaqui Ferreira da Silva (born February 18, 1994), known professionally as Tati Zaqui, is a Brazilian digital influencer and entrepreneur, and former funk singer-songwriter and dancer.
+Originally known for the bright blue hair she sported during her early career and her outspoken stances, she reached fame in 2014 as a funk ostentação/ousadia artist with the hit single "Parará Tibum"; following her conversion to Evangelicalism in 2023 and the release of the gospel song "Me Guia", she has since declared her withdrawal from the music industry.

 Biography

 Zaqui was born in São Caetano do Sul, São Paulo on February 18, 1994, and raised in Santo André.
 She first began writing songs with 7 years old, and initially studied to be a flight attendant.
-Her musical career officially began in 2013, when she uploaded to YouTube the song "Salve, MC Kauan", a tribute to the eponymous musician; it reached over 15,000 views in a day after he shared it in his Facebook page.
+Her musical career officially began in 2013, when she uploaded to YouTube the song "Salve, MC Kauan", a tribute to the eponymous musician, her future boyfriend and, later, fiancé; it reached over 15,000 views in a day after he shared it in his Facebook page.
 She counts MC Kauan as one of her major influences, alongside Dulce María and Justin Bieber, for whom she would also write the tribute "Rolê com Bieber".

 It wasn't until 2014 when Zaqui reached nationwide fame with the song "Parará Tibum", a "sexy cover" of the song "Heigh-Ho" from the 1937 Disney film Snow White and the Seven Dwarfs.
 "Parará Tibum" went viral after a video of actress Bruna Marquezine dancing to the song surfaced on the Internet, prompting Zaqui to come up with the "Parará Tibum Challenge", encouraging people to record themselves dancing to the song; participants included Anitta, Preta Gil and Cláudia Leitte.
 A music video, produced by KondZilla, was released in 2015 and reached 6 million views in less than two weeks; however, the song was later removed from all platforms due to allegations of copyright infringement from Disney.

 In 2015 she released the song "Água na Boca", travelling to Cancún for the shooting of its music video.
 The same year, in July, she posed for Playboy Brasil.

-In 2016 she released a collaborative track with singer Lexa, "Movimento".
+In August 2017 she released a collaborative track with singer Lexa, "Movimento".